etendosoftware/docs/docs/products/etendo-classic/user-guide/production-management/transactions.md

 For Indirect costs, the additional unit of measure percentage is available.
 This adds the defined percentage to the total cost calculated (cost center, employee, machine, indirect costs and P- products).
 For example, if defined as 1.15, an additional 15% is added to the cost.

-> Note:
->
-> For the Indirect Cost to be included correctly, the following configuration is important in the [Indirect Cost](/docs/products/etendo-classic/user-guide/production-management/setup/#indirect-cost_2) screen:
-> -select Cost Type = Production,
-> -a date range that includes the date of the standard cost calculation in the Value tab
->
 !!! info
+        For the Indirect Cost to be included correctly, the following configuration is important in the [Indirect Cost](/docs/products/etendo-classic/user-guide/production-management/setup/#indirect-cost_2) screen:<br>
+            -select Cost Type = Production,<br>
+            -a date range that includes the date of the standard cost calculation in the Value tab.<br>
         This way, the standard cost for each operation is calculated.

 ![](/docs/assets/drive/tbl7rEZD5KfBpyiysFXuwOq3v7iaGF2IvjdC7si9PCqrkPxA2GUfVF0vy0uNFVcwY_XMaJ6lTMCENUfE_S51YX3bqX2YT7-J-yENd8-wq0McDEPeiQJRyLM4LeBCplhwbNEVMCzY31jvIwY3MHrvFuU.png)